Pain Research Fund FAQs

 Chronic pain affects 100 million people according to the Institute of Medicine's report on Relieving Pain in America, published in 2011 (Pizzo, 2011).
-Increased research would help us understand the problem of pain in new ways to improve pain relief and is grossly underfunded based on the impact it has on the US population.
+Pain research is grossly underfunded based on the impact it has on the US population.
+Increased research would help us understand the problem of pain in new ways and enable the creation of new treatment modalities.

 What are the priorities of the Pain Research Fund?

-The primary goal of the APS Pain Research Fund, is to provide both starter grants for researchers that will enable them to compete for larger grants at the federal level as well as more substantial grants for dissemination of evidence based findings through the development of clinical practice guidelines.
+The goal of the APS Pain Research Fund is to provide starter grants for researchers that will enable them to compete for larger grants at the federal level.

 "APS is the only evidence-based, multidisciplinary organization that places top priority on research advocacy and grant programs designed exclusively to increase funding available for basic and clinical pain research."—Roger B. Fillingim, PhD, APS Past President and Chair of the Pain Research Fund Committee

 Can I direct my donation to certain types of research?

 Money donated to the fund will be directed to pain-related research projects selected by a panel of scientific reviewers who are members of APS.
 Donors giving a larger amount of money may have the option to specify the type of research they want to support.

 Yes.
 The American Pain Society (APS) is a 501(c)(3) non-profit membership organization, founded in 1978.
 It is a multidisciplinary community that brings together a diverse group of scientists, clinicians and other professionals to increase the knowledge of pain and transform public policy and clinical practice to reduce pain-related suffering.
 Learn more about APS.

 Do I have to be an APS member to donate?